A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:continuous.setting} we introduce the strong and weak formulations of the nonlinear Stokes problem and present the assumptions on the strain rate-shear stress function.
-The construction of the HHO discretization is given in Section \ref{sec:discrete.setting} by defining the discrete counterparts of the viscous and coupling terms.
-Section \ref{sec:discrete.setting} also contains the proof of the discrete Korn inequality and the discussion on the nonlinear stabilization function.
-Section \ref{sec:well-posedness} establishes the well-posedness of the discrete problem by proving the H\"older continuity and the strong-monotonicity of the viscous term, as well as the inf-sup stability of the pressure-velocity coupling.
-In Section \ref{sec:error.estimate}, we show the consistency of the discrete viscous function and coupling bilinear form.
-These results are then used to prove the error estimate.
-In Section \ref{sec:num.res}, we investigate the performance of the method by performing a convergence test with analytical solution on various families of refined meshes.
+The discrete setting is established in Section \ref{sec:discrete.setting}, including the definition of the discrete spaces for the velocity and the pressure.
+The HHO scheme along with the main theoretical results are stated in Section \ref{sec:discrete.problem}, and a numerical validation is provided in Section \ref{sec:num.res}.
+In Section \ref{sec:discrete.korn.inequality} we prove the discrete counterpart of the Korn inequality needed in the analysis of the method.
+Section \ref{sec:analysis} contains the proof of the main results (well-posedness and error estimates).
 Finally, in Appendix \ref{sec:properties.stress} we provide a sufficient condition for the strain rate-shear stress law to fulfil the assumptions presented in Section \ref{sec:continuous.setting}.
+The paper is structured so as to offer two levels of reading.
+In particular, the reader mainly interested in the formulation of the method and its numerical performance can focus on Section \ref{sec:continuous.setting}--\ref{sec:num.res}.
+The remaining sections cover technical aspects of the analysis, and can be skipped at first reading.